BrightMfonX/BrightMfonX/README.md

-- 👋 Hi, I’m @BrightMfonX
+- 👋 Hi, I’m @xsylvester
 - 👀 I’m interested in python programming
-- 🌱 I’m currently learning the wxpthon module
+- 🌱 Fullstack Wizard
-- 💞️
+- 💞️ Embedded Programming

 <!---
 BrightMfonX/BrightMfonX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.